BartKrap/MIDICON-TO-MPC/README.md

 # MIDICON-TO-MPC
-This code translates midi commands from a midicon and translates it to OSC for use with ONYX First of all I have to give a shoutout to Arne Böckmann because of his help making this and since it's based on his original BCF2000 file.
+This code translates midi commands from a midicon and translates it to OSC for use with ONYX.

+First of all I have to give a shoutout to Arne Böckmann because of his help making this and since it's based on his original BCF2000 file.
 Please read how to make this script work here: https://frickeln.github.io/